-- (a) the district has a separate and efficient local interscholastic organization for the adequate supervision of its interscholastic activities; - (b) the school is Recognized by the Illinois State Board of Education: - (c) the eligibility rules and conditions of competition for the district have been approved by the Board of Directors of this Association prior to September 1 each year; - (d) the local organization pays, as a membership fee, an amount equal to a sum of \$10 per school for all schools in the district, payment to be made on or before June 1 preceding the year for which payment is due; and - (e) application for membership is signed by the official representative of the individual high schools.
+- (a) the district has a separate and efficient local interscholastic organization for the adequate supervision of its interscholastic activities; - (b) the school is Recognized by the Illinois State Board of Education: - (c) the eligibility rules and conditions of competition for the district have been approved by the Board of Directors of this Association prior to September 1 each year; and - (d) application for membership is signed by the official representative of the individual high schools.

 Schools admitted under this Section, in their interscholastic relationships with each other, shall be governed by the eligibility rules and conditions of competition approved by the Board of Directors of this Association.
-However, in all interscholastic relationships with any school located outside of the district, they must conform to all of the rules and regulations of the Illinois High School Association.
+However, in all interscholastic relationships with any school outside of its jurisdiction, they must conform to all the rules and regulations of the Illinois High School Association.